AbisheK0726/eng130-cloud-computing/README.md

 - **Integrations**: Amazon S3 integrates with other AWS services, such as Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Block Store (Amazon EBS), Amazon Glacier, Amazon CloudFront, and AWS Lambda.

 ### Use Cases of S3

+- **Data Archiving**: Amazon S3 is a great storage location for data that is infrequently accessed and long-lived.
+You can use Amazon S3 to store data for disaster recovery, data lakes, and backups.

+- **Data Backup and Recovery**: Amazon S3 is a secure, durable, highly-scalable, and low-cost storage service that can be used for data backup and recovery.

+- **Disaster Recovery**: Amazon S3 is a secure, durable, highly-scalable, and low-cost storage service that can be used for data backup and recovery.

+- **Data Lake Storage**: Amazon S3 is a secure, durable, highly-scalable, and low-cost storage service that can be used for data backup and recovery.